 FamilY Partnerships Network Executive Committee

-The FPN Executive Committee provides leadership and oversight to the FamilY Partnerships Network, and is made up of 7 family and youth/young adult representatives representing diverse interests and perspectives.
-A current participants of the Executive Committee include:
+The FPN Executive Committee provides leadership and oversight to the FamilY Partnerships Network, and is made up of 8 family and youth/young adult representatives representing diverse interests and perspectives.
+Current participants of the Executive Committee include:

 - Betsy Anderson, Co-chair